If you’ve just had a diagnosis, you may be wondering if there are things to avoid with a short cervix. We’ll take you through the details.

 In this article: 📝

-- Can you have a successful pregnancy with a short cervix?
+• Can I go full-term with a short cervix?

-Can you have a successful pregnancy with a short cervix?
+Can I go full-term with a short cervix?

-The key is to get proper prenatal care all through your pregnancy.
+The key is to get proper prenatal care all throughout your pregnancy journey, and to share any symptoms with your doctor, to be on the safe side.

 The end is shaped like a little donut, and you can actually feel it if you put your finger in your vagina.

-During pregnancy, the cervix starts out long and firm.
+During pregnancy, your cervix starts out long and firm.

 It also develops a mucus plug to keep contaminants outside of your uterus during pregnancy.